OWASP/samm/v2.0/beta/core/implementation/i-secure-build.md

 The records should be checked, whenever it is practical to do so, to discover any dependencies with known vulnerabilities and update or replace them accordingly.

-The organization should endeavor to ensure that comonents are being actively maintained, and that security vulnerabilities are likely to be dealt with appropriately.
+The organization should endeavor to ensure that components are being actively maintained, and that security vulnerabilities are likely to be dealt with appropriately.
 Assurance should be gained, either through agreements with a commercial vendor, or other means when dealing with open source components.
 In the latter case, it may be evident whether the project is being actively maintained by looking at repository activity, and the developers' reponses to security issues being raised by the community.

 ### Maturity Questions
 #### Q 1